MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 When the contigs database and all three mappings are ready, we can make the profile databases and finally merge all three profile databases into one.

-Again save a new script file to the `scripts` folder.
+Once again, save the batch job script to the `scripts` folder.

 ```bash
 #!/bin/bash -l